CODE OF EXPECTATIONS

-all times in a manner that reflects honor upon the Montana University System.
+themselves at all times in a manner that reflects honor upon the Montana University

-- Regents must avoid any conflict of interest with respect to their fiduciary responsibilities.
+- Regents must avoid any conflict of interest with respect to the fiduciary responsibility.

 There must be no self-dealing or any conduct of private business or personal services